 ITC opinions and other documents back to 1975 are searchable on Westlaw (FINT-ITC).
-Section 337 cases can be searched on Courtlink (337 cases only).
-Patent-related 337 cases can be searched on Docket Navigator.
+Section 337 cases can be searched on Courtlink (337 cases only and Docket Navigator.
+BloombergLaw has ITC docket sheets and filings.

 Documents filed in ITC cases are available free through the EDIS system.

 The U.S. International Trade Library on HeinOnline contains a large collection of ITC materials going back to 1966.
 Many concern Section 337, which provides for expedited proceedings before the ITC to decide patent, trademark and copyright infringement claims concerning imported goods.